halsted/udacity_3D_object_detection/README.md

 # udacity_3D_object_detection

-## Section 1: Compute Lida Point-Cloud from Range Image
+## Section 1: Compute Lidar Point-Cloud from Range Image

+### Visualize range image channels

 In this section, I wrote the code for the function show_range_image in objdet_pcl.py to visualize range image channels.
 The images below are the combined "range" and "intensity" channels within the range image.